Boring Writing

 Response to John,

-Hello, John, interesting perspective!!
-You have actually admitted to writing boring research; that is courageous of you to admit.
+Hello, John; that is an exciting perspective!!
+You have admitted to writing tedious research; that is courageous of you to accept.
 What you say is true; most research papers over-complicate the concepts, and all one is left doing is skimming through or losing interest altogether.
-It is as if research authors aim to impress their peers with all the jargon they use while forgetting that an average scholar or even any interested person in the particular field of research would like to read and understand the papers they write.
+It is as if research authors aim to impress their peers with all the jargon they use while forgetting that an average scholar or any interested person in the particular field of research would like to read and understand the papers they write.

-I do not know much about the Center for Plain Language, but it is ironic that the English language would need to be translated for people to understand it.
-When research becomes so complicated that it calls for other experts to ‘detangle’ the mess, then there is a big problem.
-It is no longer a matter of providing knowledge to the public and peers on particular research but rather a matter of showing-off literal and other skills.
-That basically puts most of today’s research papers under the ‘useless papers category’; they do not increase knowledge to the masses.
+I do not know much about the Center for Plain Language, but ironically, English would need to be translated for people to understand it.
+When research becomes so complicated that it calls for other experts to ‘detangle’ the mess, there is a big problem.
+It is no longer a matter of providing knowledge to the public and peers on thorough research but rather a matter of showing-off literal and other skills.
+That puts most of today’s research papers under the ‘useless papers category’; they do not increase knowledge to the masses.

-Lastly, today’s researcher is faced with a challenge not experienced in the 70s and 80s, the overflow of information.
-Search engines on the internet will provide you with a million and one sources for any particular research that you would like to work on.
+Lastly, today’s researcher faces a challenge not experienced in the 70s and 80s, the overflow of information.
+Search engines on the internet will provide you with a million and one sources for any research you would like to work on.
 There are numerous books on almost any topic a researcher would like to pursue.
-This makes it harder to filter what is and is not and to conduct unique research that no one else on the face of the earth has done.
+This makes it harder to filter what is and is not and to conduct unique research that no one else has done.

 ORDER A PLAGIARISM-FREE PAPER HERE